aust10/foodforthegoddess/Proposal.md

 # Beyond
 Beyond this project length I plan to keep working on this site adding more functionality and features along with implementing art displays into the mix.

-- Add talk function to allow recipe to talk to you out loud so you don't have to touch your device with dirty hands
+- Add talk function to allow recipe to talk to you out loud so you don't have to touch your device with dirty hands.
-- Add links to tools needed to accomplish recipes with *Amazon*
+- Add links to tools needed to accomplish recipes with *Amazon*.
 - Add Art display feature to page to showcase unique homemade art.
+- Make it IOS compatable.

 This site has endless possibilities and I really want to give the average user the best experience!